TylerBarnes/gatsby-plugin-transition-link/readme.md

 Now when you make changes to the TransitionLink src folder, they will reflect in your project.

+Please use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/) specification for your commit messages.

 Feature requests and PR's are welcome!
 If you're having a problem please leave an issue and I'll help you out asap.